jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_monitoredserver_alarmevaluationfailure.md

 ---

-To resolve this alarm, contact Dell Support.
+To resolve this alarm, contact Quest Support.

 {% include links.html %}